 When someone is treated (or overtreated) with antibiotics, good bacteria are destroyed along with the bad.
 This may sometimes be necessary to eliminate diseases, however, if too much healthy bacteria are wiped out, bad bacteria can take refuge where the good bacteria used to live and reproduce there.
 Eventually, they become immune to the very drugs meant to kill them.

 There is no reason not to take antibiotics when it is medically appropriate to do so.
-Antibiotics can save lives by stopping bacteria from reproducing, allowing the immune system to kill off any remaining pathogens, enabling the body to heal.
+Antibiotics can save lives by stopping bacteria from reproducing, allowing the immune system to kill off any remaining pathogens and enabling the body to heal.

 Note: Always remember to finish the course of antibiotics you’ve been given, not stop half-way through when you’re feeling better.
 This can lead to antibiotic resistance and the development of superbugs, as the remaining pathogens are able to pass on this resistance gene to the next generation of bacteria.